-If you want a preview of a web page without visiting the website, Bing shows you the information, scroll over the desired search result, and a preview box will appear.
-The text will give a short description of the web page and shows what other links appear on the page.
+If you want a web page preview without visiting the website, Bing shows you the information; scroll over the desired search result, and a preview box will appear.
+The text will briefly describe the web page and show what other links appear on the page.

 Related Articles :

 - Free Calls Over the Internet – Tips and Tricks

 - Scope of Online Degrees in Computer Sciences